vuongdothanhhuy/vuongdothanhhuy.github.io/about/index.markdown

 I enjoy reading books and research papers about various topics: programming, software engineering and development.
 Space technology is also my favorite topic, and I frequently visit NASA's website to update myself.
 Reading books and academic/scientific source of information

 In my free time, I like to participate in the open source communities.
 I have developed some open-source tools.
-Check them out at my GitHub at https://github.com/vuongdothanhhuy.
+Check them out at [my GitHub](https://github.com/vuongdothanhhuy).
 I also like taking free online courses at Udacity, eDX and Coursera.

 ### About My Style

 I'm a fan of minimalistic and I favor the Solarized color theme.
 You can clearly see this on my blog, which is Jekyll-based static blogging system running on GitHub with a simple Solarized theme.
-Take a look at it at http://vuongdothanhhuy.github.io/ (At this time, the blog is not finished yet, unfortunately).
+Take a look at it [here](http://vuongdothanhhuy.github.io/) (At this time, the blog is not finished yet, unfortunately).

 ### About This Blog